 ORGANIC - VEGAN - PALEO - KETO APPROVED - SUGAR FREE - GMO FREE - SOY FREE - GLUTEN FREE

-Disclaimer ... it is very hard to make cacao paste from these without professional equipment, so if you are interested in cacao paste, best to buy our ceremonial cacao.
-Or if you'd like to use traditional methods, there is a hand tool used in Central America called a metate, if you are lucky you can find one on eBay.
+Disclaimer ... it is very hard to make any form of drinking chocolate from these without professional equipment because they will not melt with heat.
+If you are interested in drinking chocolate, best to buy our ceremonial cacao.
+Or if you'd like to use traditional methods, there is a hand tool used in Central America called a metate, if you are lucky you can find one on eBay :-)

 Currently we hand select cacao from Belize, Ecuador, and Tanzania for ceremonial usage.
 With the growth of the bean to bar chocolate movement there is more and more amazing cacao out there, but we still find very few sources that live up to our requirements for making pure cacao paste for ceremony.
 We also very much believe that the cacao chooses us.